-Fifty-three of 122 (43%) students responded to the survey.
+Background: Most Canadian medical schools do not have mandatory cardiology rotations.
+This study investigates whether prior elective experiences affect medical student interest as well as understanding of cardiology before clerkship rotation selections.
+Methods: An online evidence-based cross-sectional survey was distributed to 122 second-year medical students at a Canadian medical school.
+Students were assessed on their interest and understanding of cardiology practice using a 5-point Likert Scale.
+Descriptive statistics, Chi-Square analysis and Cramer's V were used to assess the relationship between previous elective experience, medical student interest, and understanding of career-related factors pertaining to cardiology.
+Results: Fifty-three of 122 (43%) students responded to the survey.
 Overall, 26 (49.1%) students reported cardiology interest, while it was a preferred specialty for 9 (17.0%).
 Medical students reported low understanding of duration of patient relationships (n=14, 26.4%), spectrum of disorders (n=13, 24.5%), and in-patient care (n=11, 20.8%) associated with cardiology practice.
-Students with prior cardiology electives had increased understanding of inpatient care ($\chi^2 = 4.688$, Cramer's V = 0.297, p = 0.030) and were more likely to select cardiology as a top specialty choice ($\chi^2 = 7.983$, Cramer's V = 0.388, p = 0.005); however, cardiology electives prior to clerkship did not increase subjective student interest in cardiology in this study population ($\chi^2 = 1.345$, Cramer's V = 0.159, p = 0.685).
+Students with prior cardiology electives had increased understanding of in-patient care (χ^2 = 4.688, Cramer's V = 0.297, p = 0.030) and were more likely to select cardiology as a top specialty choice (χ^2 = 7.983, Cramer's V = 0.388, p = 0.005); however, cardiology electives prior to clerkship did not increase subjective student interest in cardiology (χ^2 = 1.345, Cramer's V = 0.159, p = 0.685).
+Conclusion: Pre-clerkship medical students have a low understanding of cardiology practice.
+Increasing pre-clerkship exposure to cardiology may help students confirm cardiology as a top career choice before clerkship selectives are chosen.